wu-qing-157/Rogue-Mx/README.md

 in `main` function,
 maybe to add an extra `main` function to initialize global variables and call the actual `main` function
-+ currently use `kotlin.error` for all unexpected situation, no plan to add specify a new `Exception` type.
-However, the `stderr` output will be changed in the future
 + this file is somehow large,
 but currently no plan to separate it